TankNut/ttt-config/README.md

 # TTT Config
 A weapon configuration tool for Trouble in Terrorist Town.

 Vanilla TTT doesn't like being configured, often requiring server owners to dive into the gamemode files themselves if they want to change what weapons spawn and how they're spawned.
-This tool aims to fix that by hooking into the gamemode through a few hacky methods and completely replaces the methods used to populate the map with entities.
+This tool aims to fix that by hooking into the gamemode through a few hacky methods and completely replacing the methods used to populate the map with entities.

 ## Installation